jofpin/trape/README.md

 Some benefits
 -----------
 * **LOCATOR OPTIMIZATION:** Trace the path between you and the target you're tracking.
-Each time you make a move, the path will be updated, by means of this the location of the target is obtained silently through a bypass made in the browsers, allowing you not to skip the location request permit on the victim's side , objective or person and at the same time maintain a precision of **99%** in the locator.
+Each time you make a move, the path will be updated, the location of the target is obtained silently through a bypass made in the browsers, allowing you to skip the location request on the victim's side, and at the same time maintain a precision of **99%** in the locator.

 ![](https://lh3.googleusercontent.com/qwq4LzzLTdFGwsGd8C3c9gxbDaN191s7lnvz75y0trwIMUGSaIu22QyBRgwKXxRwLBC5HGekBJLw9qgD5lnxgszcFVqJ24RVqv3q_T3HzD6wJeQU6oY4VVF8QT6Y83hstqD4C020)
 * **APPROACH:** When you're close to the target, Trape will tell you.